 Esther joined Viewpoint in January 2018 as Director of People and Place.

-Mary has been with Viewpoint since 2008, she first joined as Care Home Manager of St Raphael’s and in 2018 Mary was appointed Head of Care.
+David has been with Viewpoint since 2010.
+He first joined as Senior Finance Officer, then Finance Team Leader and in January 2022 was appointed Head of Finance.

 Simon joined Viewpoint in September 2019.
 He comes with over 25 years’ experience working in the social housing sector in asset management related roles.

 Simon started his career in Rugby Borough Council as a Trainee Maintenance Officer, working his way to become Maintenance Team Leader responsible for asset management functions for around 4,000 properties.
 He led on a redesign of the authority’s reactive repairs service which became more customer focussed and resulted in target times for customers being reduced whilst resident satisfaction increased.

 Simon’s most recent role in local government was as the Operations Manager for Property at Kettering Borough Council, where he managed the authority’s direct labour workforce.

 Neil has been with Viewpoint since 2015, and Head of Housing since 2018.
 He is responsible for the delivery of the housing service including management of the Housing Officers and Housing Advisors as well as the Welfare Rights and Tenant Participation & Communications Co-ordinator.